New Yorker False Claims

 Fact

-OxyContin prescriptions have never amounted to more than 4% of the market for prescription opioids and there is no factual basis for the false assertion that the medicine addicted millions, an error that has been corrected elsewhere.
+OxyContin prescriptions have never amounted to more than 4% of the market for prescription opioids and there is no factual basis for the false assertion that the medicine addicted millions.
+When presented with these same facts, other publications have corrected this error.

 False Claim